Airbus CFO says A350 in challenging phase, tweaks A380

-PARIS (Reuters) - Airbus Group (AIR.PA) is entering a critical phase in the development of its new A350 passenger jet but flight tests are going well, Finance Director Harald Wilhelm said on Tuesday.
+PARIS, May 13 (Reuters) - Airbus Group is entering a critical phase in the development of its new A350 passenger jet but flight tests are going well, Finance Director Harald Wilhelm said on Tuesday.

 “The A350 is in a critical phase, and challenges and risks remain,” he told reporters after unveiling a narrower-than-expected drop in quarterly profit.